Why revolutionaries commemorate Juneteenth

 Lincoln was far from an abolitionist.
 One moment, he spoke of his philosophical opposition to slavery and the next he struck deals with the slave powers.
 It is obvious that Lincoln’s commitment to capitalism far outweighed his commitment to freeing slaves.
 It is even speculated that the reason slaves were freed later in Texas is because soldiers waited until the end of the last harvest so that Southern slave owners could continue exploiting slave labor.
 The Black plight in America has always been about money.

 The Emancipation Proclamation was not everything it was billed to be, as it only set free those slaves in Southern states that were in rebellion against the North.
 It ignored the slaves in parts of Louisiana that were already under Union control.
 It only declared the slaves “free” in areas that the Confederacy still controlled.
-Far from a humanitarian gesture, it was as a way to wreak havoc behind enemy lines.
+Far from a humanitarian gesture, it was used as a way to wreak havoc behind enemy lines.
 The declaration itself did not immediately lead to freedom.
 It required the continuation of the war to do that—as the Union army advanced, those enslaved people were declared legally free.

 It is also important to dismantle the myth that the North was a beacon of freedom.
 Slavery existed in New York since the 1620s, when it was a Dutch colony, all the way up until 1827.
 In other words, since its foundation, New York had 200 years of slavery—and we’re now at 190 years without slavery.
 In his recent book Gateway to Freedom, Columbia University historian and Pulitzer Prize–winner Eric Foner makes the argument that even after slavery was abolished in 1827 in New York, slavery remained central to New York’s economic prosperity with money and goods freely crossing the Mason-Dixon line.
 New York was the center of the largest insurance companies, banks, the sugar refineries and so on, which were all heavily invested in slavery in the South and the Caribbean.
 Abolitionists and the Black nation battled slave catchers for the soul of New York.
 While New York served as a haven for runaway slaves to escape to New England and Canada, it was also where slave-catchers freely battled to return and cash in on the “stolen property” or “contraband” as we were called.